montagejs/montagejs.org/docs/troubleshooting.md

 # Troubleshooting

-**My MontageJS application does not appear as expected in the browser.**
+**My Mod application does not appear as expected in the browser.**

-If you test a MontageJS application in the browser and don't see what you expect, open the JavaScript console to look for any errors or warnings.
-Most modern web browsers include a JavaScript debugger, console, and related tools that can help debug problems with MontageJS applications.
+If you test a Mod application in the browser and don't see what you expect, open the JavaScript console to look for any errors or warnings.
+Most modern web browsers include a JavaScript debugger, console, and related tools that can help debug problems with Mod applications.
 These tools are built into the latest versions of Chrome and Safari.
 You use the browser's `console.log()` method to send output to the console.

 * To open the console in Chrome, select View > Developer > JavaScript console.
 * To open the console in Safari, first enable the Develop menu (Safari Preferences > Advanced > Show Develop menu in menu bar), then select Develop > Show Error Console.

-**I get a "Warning: Element xxx not found in template" message when I try to run my MontageJS application.**
+**I get a "Warning: Element xxx not found in template" message when I try to run my Mod application.**

 Invalid element references are usually the result of mismatched element IDs.
 For example, in the following abbreviated code, the ID of the <div> element referenced in the serialization (`"loginButton"`) does not match the element's actual ID (`"loginBtn"`).